Everything you need to know about visiting Abu Dhabi in January

 Take me back to December | Jump forward to February

 Abu Dhabi enjoys wonderfully mild winter days in January.
-Usually crisp, and clear but rain and overcast days can be expected on occasion too.
+Usually crisp and clear, but rain and overcast days can be expected occasionally, too.

 It can be deceptively cooler than you think in the winter, the coldest point of the year in Abu Dhabi.
-A beachy holiday and water-based ideas such as Yas Waterworld may not be at their prime, but it’s perfect for outdoor exploration and getting beyond the city into the desert.
+A beachy holiday and water-based ideas like Yas Waterworld may not be at their prime, but it’s perfect for outdoor exploration and getting beyond the city and into the desert.

-Most of the crowds from Christmas – New Year break have left by the second week of January and local kids are back at school so it tends to be a quiet time to visit, low season for hotels even though there’s pleasant weather.
+Most of the crowds from Christmas – New Year break have left by the second week of January, and local kids are back at school, so it tends to be a quiet time to visit, a low season for hotels even though there’s pleasant weather.

 Further Reading: When is the best time of year to visit Abu Dhabi?

-It’s certainly not the ideal time of year for the beach, but perfect for exploring outdoors without building up a sweat!
+It’s not the ideal time of year for the beach, but it’s perfect for exploring outdoors without building up a sweat!

-There’s loads to keep you occupied in Abu Dhabi this January!
-Here are just some of the many wonderful events happening around the capital in January 2023.
+Thereโs loads to keep you occupied in Abu Dhabi this January!
+Here are just some of the many wonderful events happening around the capital in January 2026.

 Cultural & Heritage Events

-- The Al Hosn Festival, a living celebration of Emirati history and culture will take place at the Qasr Al Hosn between the 13th and 22nd of January.
-For more details click here.
+- The Al Hosn Festival, a living celebration of Emirati history and culture, will take place at the Qasr Al Hosn from 17 January to 1 February 2026.
+For more details, click here.

-- The Sheikh Zayed Heritage Festival – held on purpose-built festival showgrounds in Al Wathba, an annual event that runs from late November through to February.
+- The Sheikh Zayed Festival – held on purpose-built festival showgrounds in Al Wathba, an annual event that runs from late November through to 22 March 2026.

 Sporting Events

-January is the perfect month for being outside, we recommend you look to some of the cities cultural attractions.
+January is the perfect month for being outside; we recommend you look at some of the city’s cultural attractions.
 Why not try:

 - Qasr Al Hosn – found in the centre of Abu Dhabi island.
-Home to Abu Dhabi’s original landmark building the Al Hosn Fort, this is the perfect place to come and take a step back through history.
+Home to Abu Dhabi’s original landmark, Al Hosn Fort, this is the perfect place to step back in time.

-- A city boat tour – A fabulous way to see the city made up of hundreds of islands; there are several departure locations and types of boats, from thrilling speed boats to more sedate traditional dhows to get out on the water and enjoy the fresh winter air.
+- A city boat tour is a fabulous way to see the city, made up of hundreds of islands; there are several departure locations and types of boats, from thrilling speed boats to more sedate traditional dhows to get out on the water and enjoy the fresh winter air.

 - Kayak around the Louvre – not just a place to appreciate the artworks and history of civilization, the Louvre Abu Dhabi also offers unique kayaking tours beneath the brilliant arched ceiling and waterways of the museum.

-January is a great time of year for visiting the Oasis City of Al Ain.
+January is a great time to visit the Oasis City of Al Ain.
 Situated approximately 160km southeast of the city, Al Ain in Abu Dhabi Emirate is considered the historic centre.
 With the lush greenery of Al Ain Oasis (A UNESCO World Heritage site), there are several forts and museums to explore here, plus the UAE’s highest peak to scale (in your car!)
 Jebel Hafeet.

 You’ll find a good guide here on everything you can expect in Al Ain.